 Josh’s beautiful wife Sarah is an elementary school teacher.
 Both of them have a passion to help others.
 They are both committed to their faith, good food, frequent travel, and a fun time.

-Kayla Eison, LPC-A
+Kayla Eison, LPC

 Counselor